EldonGabriel/eldongabriel.github.io/_posts/2026-04-07-report-restore-usb-access-windows-10-vm.md

 3. **Data Integrity Check:** A read and write test confirmed the drive worked correctly, and `chkdsk` completed without reporting errors.

+4. **Advanced Integrity Validation:** Additional checks using `fsutil` confirmed the volume was not marked dirty, self-healing was enabled, and no corruption remained.

 ## 2.0 Conclusion